 Non-volatile, multi-state memory (NMSM) offers energy efficiency, high, nonvolatility, fast access, and low cost.

 Storage density is dramatically enhanced without scaling down the dimensions of the memory cell, making memory devices more efficient and less expensive.

 Neuromorphic Computer Mimicking the Human Brain

 Multi-state memory also enables the proposed future technology neuromorphic computing, which would mirror the structure of the human brain.
-This radically-different, brain-inspired computing regime could potentially provide the economic impetus for adoption of a novel technology such as NMSM.
+This radically-different, brain-inspired computing regime could potentially provide the economic impetus for adoption of novel technology such as NMSM.

 NMSMs allow analog calculation, which could be vital to intelligent, neuromorphic networks, as well as potentially helping us finally unravel the working mechanism of the human brain itself.

 The paper reviews device architectures, working mechanisms, material innovation, challenges, and recent progress for leading NMSM candidates, including:

 - Flash memory

 - magnetic random-access memory (MRAM)